aharriso11/dorset_covid/README.md

 You can see a larger version of each data plot by clicking on it.

+# International and insights

+## Other insights
+A selection of other data insights, usually updated on an irregular basis, [can be seen on a separate page](insights.html).
+Other insights currently include data plots of covid variant prevalence in England, vaccination uptake by age for Dorset, and mobility data from Google for Dorset.

 ## International comparison
-An international comparison of cases and vaccinations per million between the UK and the European countries experiencing high case rates in autumn 2021 [is available on a separate page](international.html).
+An international comparison of cases and vaccinations per million between the UK and some other countries [is available on a separate page](international.html).

+# Vaccinations

 ## Dorset daily vaccinations
 [![Dorset daily vaccinations](./output/daily_dorset_vaccinations.png)](./output/daily_dorset_vaccinations.png?raw=true)